 - Changes to Commissioner Street near Columbia Containers, includes shifting the road north, paving and adding a new lane

 - Construction of a retaining wall

 - Relocation of the impacted utilities including the Harbour East Interceptor

 - Future installation of additional rail tracks next to current tracks, from four tracks to six tracks (led by CP)

 - Improve port truck movements and traffic flow

 - Improve access to terminal facilities for commercial traffic

 - Enable safe and efficient access to port lands for employees and service providers

-- Provide land for rail track expansion, supporting trade growth and increased local and national job
+- Provide land for rail track expansion, supporting trade growth and increased local and national jobs

-Funding for this project is provided by the Government of Canada’s through the National Trade Corridors Fund, the Vancouver Fraser Port Authority, and CP.
-Project value $84.2 million.
+Funding for this project is provided by the Government of Canada’s through the National Trade Corridors Fund, the Vancouver Fraser Port Authority, and Canadian Pacific.
+Project value is $84 million.